 Scott holds a degree in Computer Science, with additional studies in visual arts.
 During his studies, he was featured in the article, "The fine art of science and multimedia", and his paper on cross-platform networks resides in the University of Regina Department of Computer Science as an example of outstanding work.

 Scott's life passion is martial arts, to which he is the head instructor of Shaolin Dragon Kenpo School.
 Further to his athletic lifestyle, he is a national certified tennis instructor as well as dragon boat coach.
 In addition, he is a certified teacher of English to speakers of other languages.

 Scott looks with optimism towards the future, and with good reason.
-Scott has motivated crowds young and old across the province alongside his business partner and lifelong friend, Brad Zakreski.
-He and Brad have been featured in numerous newspaper, magazine, radio, and TV reports, and he is now an active MC, performer, and motivator.
+Scott has motivated crowds young and old across the province.
+He has been featured in numerous newspaper, magazine, radio, and TV reports, and he is now an active MC, performer, and motivator.

 Scott's vast board experience includes Kiwanis Club of Regina, University of Regina Alumni Assoc., Tennis Saskatchewan, Regina Business Development Club, All Nations Healin' Thru Artz, and Uplands Community Association .

-With a firm belief in empowering youth, Scott & Brad sponsored "Communicating Community", a city-wide contest to reward youth for contributing to their community.
-In addition, their free community festival "Storming the Island", attained such popularity that they're planning to bring it back as a full Leadership Summit (stay tuned).
+With a firm belief in empowering youth, the Storm team sponsored "Communicating Community", a city-wide contest to reward youth for contributing to their community.
+In addition, their free community festival "Storming the Island", attained such popularity that it garnered interest to bring it back as a full Leadership Summit.